 Daily PA measures and PA hourly patterns

 The median number of valid days was 6 (6 – 6) days, resulting in a total of 6074 valid PA days, of which 4049 (67%) were weekdays.
 Table 2 presents the daily PA measures during the weekdays.
-The smallest amount of time and lowest EE were spent in moderate-to-vigorous intensity.
+The smallest amount of time and lowest energy expenditure (EE) were spent in moderate-to-vigorous intensity.
 At this intensity, patients spent a median of 6 (0 – 22) min·day-1 in bouts of ≥10 minutes and 38 (17 – 79) min·day-1 in bouts of ≥2 minutes.
 Figure 1 presents the daily PA hourly patterns of the patients.
 A similar pattern can be observed between weekdays (Figure 1A) and weekend days (Figure 1B), and in both analyses the peak of intensity occurred before midday.

 Table 2 Daily physical activity measures during weekdays in patients with COPD